WARN: This document has not been reviewed recently and many details may be stale.

 Component manager is the program that drives the component framework.
 This framework controls how and when programs are run and which capabilities these programs can access from other programs.
 A program run by this framework is referred to as a component .

 The components that component manager runs are organized into a tree.
 There is a root component, and it has two children named bootstrap and core.
-Bootstrap's children are the parts of the system needed to get the system functional enough to run more complex software like appmgr.
+Bootstrap's children are the parts of the system needed to get the system functional enough to run higher-level software that includes the user experience.

 The root, bootstrap, and core components are non-executable components, which means that they have no program running on the system that corresponds to them.
 They exists solely for organizational purposes.